usernamesalah/golang-rest-with-rabbitmq/README.md

 ### Getting Started

+#### Running with docker
 1. Run `make dev args="up"` to run local environment with hot reload, everything inside `args` is basically the `docker compose` arguments.
 You can exit by `ctrl+c`.
 2. The db migration will automatically running.
 3. If you want to tear down all the containers you can run `make dev args="down"` or add `-v` to the args if you want to remove the volume too, for example `make dev args="down -v"`
 4. To rebuild the docker image if you change something, you can run `make dev args="build"`.
 This will left dangling images, you need to remove the dangling images manually.
 5. dont forget to change value `config.yaml` file in root folder and change the environment variables to your own.

+#### Running without docker
+1. Run only webservice `go run cmd/main.go`
+2. Tenant Service with cli
+    - Create tenant `go run cmd/main.go [tenant-name]`
+    - Process payload tenant `go run cmd/main.go [client-id] [tenant-payload]`
+    - Delete tenant `go run cmd/main.go [client-id]`

+#### RabbitMQ

+When you run `make dev args="up"`, RabbitMQ will be automatically started as part of the local environment setup.
+This ensures that RabbitMQ is running and ready for use without any additional manual steps.

+To verify that RabbitMQ is running, you can access the RabbitMQ management UI by visiting [http://localhost:15672](http://localhost:15672) with default credentials of `guest` and `guest`.

+You can access the RabbitMQ management UI by visiting [http://localhost:15672](http://localhost:15672) with default credentials of `guest` and `guest`

 ### Create Migration

 You need to install `golang-migrate` manually in your device.

-You can install it by `go install -tags 'mysql' github.com/golang-migrate/migrate/v4/cmd/migrate@latest`.
+You can install it by `go install github.com/golang-migrate/migrate/v4/cmd/migrate@latest`.

 Run `migrate create -ext sql -dir migration {migration_name}` to create your migration file

 ### Running DB Migration manually

-Please make sure the `date-apps-be` and `database` containers are running.
+Please make sure the `tenant-apps` and `database` containers are running.

 everything inside `args` are the `golang-migrate` arguments